requiem for the butterfly effect

 when sour, their white horse gallops

-toward my body, rippling crests in my
+toward my body, rip

 now cracked-open dialect in each dialectic.